logo

 Often considered as a pioneer of deep learning, Ivakhnenko came up with the Group Method of Data Handling (GMDH), the original deep learning architecture.
 His 1970 design was multi-layered and employed data to set optimal architecture—a precursor to modern day deep nets.
 Underappreciated for decades, his efforts are now accepted as revolutionary.

-10. Australia — Anton van den Hengel
+10. Father of AI in the Australia — Anton van den Hengel

 "Artificial intelligence will transform all aspects of our lives—and Australia has a responsibility to be a leader in shaping it responsibly."